stablekernel/aqueduct/docs/docs/http/http_controller.md

 }
 ```

-If a request is made with a content type other than the accepted content types, the controller automatically responds with a unsupported media type (status code 415) response.
+If a request is made with a content type other than the accepted content types, the controller automatically responds with a 415 Unsupported Media Type response.

-The body of an HTTP request is decoded if the content type is supported and there exists a responder method to handle the request.
+The body of an HTTP request is decoded if the content type is accepted and there exists a responder method to handle the request.
 This means two things.
 First, the body is not decoded if the request is going to be discarded because no responder method was found.

 Second, methods on `HTTPBody` have two flavors: those that return the contents as a `Future` or those that return the already decoded body.
 Responder methods can access the already decoded body without awaiting on the `Future`-flavored variants of `HTTPBody`: